 Awakening to action and inquiry in different territories of awareness

-One way to FRAME the concept of leadership is that being a leader is about leading yourself with integrity by staying in alignment with your values.
-As you engage with others, a leader’s concern becomes mutuality.
+One way to frame the concept of leadership is that being a leader is about leading yourself with integrity by staying in alignment with your values.
+As you engage with others, a leader's concern becomes mutuality.
 This is about your interaction with others, reciprocation, and interdependence.
 And, as you engage with the world, you may be compelled to lead in a way that contributes to sustainability.
-These three different goals of leadership (underlined) may be framed as different perspectives on the same practice of leadership.
+These three different goals of leadership (in bold) may be framed as different perspectives on the same practice of leadership.

 The specific practice of leadership that can integrate these three goals of leadership is Action Inquiry.
 Action refers to doing something (e.g. physically, verbally) and inquiry refers to reflecting and questioning (e.g. in your own mind, or in conversation with others).

 According to Bill Torbert, Action Inquiry is about discovering the interaction between personal passion, compassion and dispassionate objectivity.
 These qualities can be developed simultaneously:

 - 1st person ('I') integrity and passion can be developed through understanding and acting in alignment with your values,

 - 2nd person ('We') mutuality and compassion can be developed by creating a shared vision and acting in collaboration with your team,